life of the life of every creature,

 You will want to fly into the Frankfurt main airport (code: FRA) and from there you can catch a train to Bingen which departs about every half hour and takes about an hour to an hour and a half travel time (depending on whether you board a direct train or one that requires a change in Mainz).
 In Bingen you will want to hire a taxi up to our hotel.
-More specific directions will be sent in April 2018 along with a reminder of the final payment due date.
+It is also possible to hire a taxi directly from Frankfurt airport to the hotel in Bingen for an additional charge.
+More specific directions will be sent in March 2021 along with a reminder of the final payment due date.

-Travel to Bingen is not included in your pilgrimage fee.
+Travel to Bingen, Germany is not included in your pilgrimage fee.

 Abbey of the Arts has made a commitment to contribute a portion of the fees from our pilgrimages and live retreats to carbon offsetting companies that have been certified by third party organizations for their effectiveness.
 This is in addition to our Earth Monastery work to help nourish an earth-cherishing consciousness, as well as limiting the number of live programs we offer and our own air travel as much as possible.
 We believe Earth is our original monastery, the source of our contemplative wisdom and creative inspiration.In 2020 and 2021 we have chosen three companies to support.
 You are invited to consider making an additional contribution yourself if you are able.

 Your Guides for the Journey